shobhit-garg/shobhit-garg.github.io/_posts/blog/2015-06-25-different-type-of-indexing-in-database.markdown

 __Unique Indexes__ :

 Unique indexes are the same as Normal indexes with one difference: all values of the indexed column(s) must only occur once.
-Unique indexes allow null values in it's columns if they allow null values.You can name it according to your choice .In the example i am using name my_uniq_index .
+Unique indexes allow null values in it's columns if they allow null values.
+You can name it according to your choice.
+In the example i am using name my_uniq_index .

 {% highlight ruby %}